ducamvinh/QuantLaneNet/README.md

 ## Train model
 The trained weights are included in the repo under the [./checkpoint](./checkpoint) directory.
 If you want to train the model from scratch, this can be done by using the [train.py](./train.py) script.
 This script is written to be run with several arguments:
-- **--device**: 'cuda' or 'cpu', default as 'cpu'.
+- <code>--device</code>: <code>cuda</code> or <code>cpu</code>, default as <code>cpu</code>.
-- **--dataset_path**: path to root dataset directory mentioned above.
+- <code>--dataset_path</code>: path to root dataset directory mentioned above.
-- **--checkpoint_path**: path to a directory that stores all the checkpoints generated during training.
+- <code>--checkpoint_path</code>: path to a directory that stores all the checkpoints generated during training.
 After training, this directory is used to get the trained weights of the model.
-- **--loader_workers**: number of parallel workers to fetch dataset during training to increase speed, default as 1.
+- <code>--loader_workers</code>: number of parallel workers to fetch dataset during training to increase speed, default as 1.
 As recommended by PyTorch, this number should be set to be 2 at most.
 However, everyone is free to experiment and find the best value for their system.
-- **--epochs**: number of epochs to train.
+- <code>--epochs</code>: number of epochs to train.
 The results from the paper is achieved after running 150 epochs.
-- **--batch_size**: set as 16 in the paper due to the constraint of GPU memory.
+- <code>--batch_size</code>: set as 16 in the paper due to the constraint of GPU memory.

 All codes are written to be run from the repo directory.
 To train the model, the [train.py](./train.py) script can be run using this example command (can be tweaked as needed):